Giving a First Phone

 4. What could a phone unintentionally replace (e.g., reading, hobbies, alone time)?
 Are there activities I want to safeguard for my child?
 How will I do that?

-Step 3: Is CHILD Ready?
+Step 2: Is my CHILD Ready?

 1. Is your child self-aware?
 Can they recognize when screen time is negatively affecting them?
 Can they take a break or get off if they are getting harmed emotionally or physically by their time online?